saldivar77/application/Creating-a-package.md

 3. Upload the .tar.xz file to any file sharing site that supports the use of `wget`.
 For now, the recommended approach is to create a release in your chromebrew fork and upload it in the release files.

-4. Modify the package .rb to add the pre-compiled binaries an their checksums.
+4. Modify the package .rb to add the pre-compiled binaries and their checksums.

 ```ruby
 require 'package'